kairo19/loopmania/assumptions.md

 #### CampfireBuildingAssumptions:
 - The campfire has an effect radius of **5** tiles.
+- When stacking campfires, each campfire stores the double the characters damage at that point in time and will not reset until character is out of range.
 #### HeroCastleBuildingAssumptions:
 - The hero will be able to purchase all types of items in the hero's castle building.